Your Holiday Essentials

 This ‘Soldiers' Experience’ tour follows the Market Garden Corridor - 'Hell's Highway' to Arnhem, and describes what it was like to experience a German tank ambush on the road to Eindhoven at Valkensvaard, and the American parachute coup de main parachute assault on the Grave Bridge.
 The brutal fight for the massive road bridge across the Waal at Nijmegen is brought to life from the perspective of the SS defenders of the Nijmegen citadel.
 Hear of the nail-biting river crossing by American paratroopers, under intense fire, with only plywood and canvas boats.
 Sgt Robinson's daring Sherman tank rush at the bridge, despite its obvious preparation for demolition, is described from the perspective of both sides.
 Finally we hear the heroic story of British Paratroopers at Arnhem and learn why it became a ‘bridge too far.

-Airborne soldier-historian Robert Kershaw is the leading UK authority for the battle of Arnhem and internationally recognised as an expert for his books and research on D-Day, the Market Garden Battles and the German Army in World War II and one of our most popular guides.
+Airborne soldier-historian Robert Kershaw is the leading UK authority for the battle of Arnhem and internationally recognised as an expert for his books and research on D-Day, the Market Garden Battles and the German Army in World War II and one of our most popular expert historians.

 In August 1944 Paris was liberated, symbolising a significant milestone in ending the war.
 However there was no time to rest on laurels and the allies planned another huge airborne offensive into the heart of Holland.
 The ultimate aim was to secure bridges over the Meuse and Ruhr rivers which would allow armour to cross into the territory in preparation for the advance deep into Germany itself.
 The advance hit a wall at Arnhem which meant the Ruhr couldn’t be secured and ended any hopes of finishing the war by Christmas.